ConorWilliams/onthefly/components.md

 ## Data components

-**AtomVector** The default adaptive container type used in the libatom; an AtomVector models a vector of "atom" types but decomposes the atom type and stores each member in a separate vector.
+**AtomArray** The default adaptive container type used in the libatom; an AtomArray models a vector of "atom" types but decomposes the atom type and stores each member in a separate vector.
 This enables efficient cache use.
 The members of the "atom" are described through a series of template parameters which should inherit from otf::Member.
 A selection of canonical members are provided in libatom/system/atomvector.hpp.
 Example of use:

 ```c++